resources

 Canyons Teacher Effectiveness Support System

-In 2012, the Utah Legislature passed Senate Bill 64, specifying that teacher evaluation must include:
+The Utah Legislature State Code specifies that teacher evaluation must include:

 1. documentation of student growth,